rustsbi/rustsbi/library/sbi-testing/README_EN.md

 - [中文自述文件](README.md)

-This library provides a set of test cases for supervisors to verify functions of the supervisor executation environment.
+This library provides a set of test cases for supervisors to verify functions of the supervisor execution environment.

 Characters implementation of SBI 1.0.0 specification: